UMR Covered Alcohol and Drug Detox & Rehab Programs Near Me

 - Outpatient treatment program and therapy: Once someone feels confident enough for once or twice a week therapy, then outpatient treatment is adequate.4

-Does UMR Cover Mental Health Care?
+Does UMR Cover Mental Health Treatment Facilities?

 UMR mental health coverage is important to consider alongside a robust substance abuse treatment plan.
 The reason why these are essential to discuss together is because people often have these 2 conditions simultaneously.6 When someone has a mental health condition and substance use disorder together, they have a co-occurring disorder.6 Researchers estimate that approximately 7.7 million adults have a co-occurring disorder.6 It’s difficult to determine which issue came first because the conditions can overlap.7 Also, one issue can lead to the other in some cases.7 Treatment of UMR mental health and substance abuse in tandem delivers the best outcomes and is provided for under ACA mandates.3